IdentityServer/IdentityServer4.Quickstart.UI/README.md

 ### Adding support for external authentication

 You can add support for external authentication providers by adding additional authentication middleware to your pipeline.
-For this example we are adding support for a cloud hosted identityserver3 instance via the OpenID Connect protocol.
+For this example we are adding support for a cloud hosted identityserver3 instance via the OpenID Connect protocol and Google authentication.

 Add the following packages to project.json:

 ```
 "Microsoft.AspNetCore.Authentication.Cookies": "1.0.0",
+"Microsoft.AspNetCore.Authentication.OpenIdConnect": "1.0.0",
-"Microsoft.AspNetCore.Authentication.OpenIdConnect": "1.0.0"
+"Microsoft.AspNetCore.Authentication.Google": "1.0.0"
 ```

 Next you need to configure the authentication middleware in your pipeline.
 As always - order is important - the additional authentication middleware must run **after** identityserver, but **before** MVC: